DIY Headboard

 DIY Headboard - Complete

 It is worth mentioning that you don't have to use reclaimed wood for your DIY headboard.
-You can purchase any new species of wood that is available from your local building supply store.
+You can purchase any wood species available from your local building supply store.

 This DIY headboard project was an easy-to-build design, but you can add your headboard ideas to make it unique.
-As a finishing touch, we decorated our wooden headboard with some local metal art.
+We decorated our wooden headboard with local metal art as a finishing touch.
 Enjoy.

-If you don't already have a bed frame, you can Shop for steel bed frames on Amazon (or any other place that sells bed frames) to compare the different styles and sizes that are available.
+If you don't have a free-standing frame, you can shop for them on Amazon (or any other place that sells bed frames) to compare the availability of styles and sizes.

 See Also (on mycarpentry.com)